stackrox/stackrox/README.md

 When deploying stackrox-secured-cluster-services on a different cluster, you will also need to specify the endpoint (address and port number) of Central via `--set centralEndpoint=<endpoint_of_central_service>` command-line argument.

 When deploying StackRox on a small node, add the following arguments to the helm install command above.
 This should reduce stackrox-secured-cluster-services resource requirements.
-Don't include these when deploying on a production cluster.
+Please keep in mind that these reduced resource settings are not recommended for production setups.
 ```sh
 --set sensor.resources.requests.memory=500Mi \
 --set sensor.resources.requests.cpu=500m \